 The fact an abuser can act appropriately in public, as most abusers do, tells us nothing about how he acts in private.
-Although the abuser has continued to blame the victim for everything and appears to be stalking her and creating false complaints to child protective and others, the courts seems to be considering treating the abuser as if he is safe.
+Although the abuser has continued to blame the victim for everything and appears to be stalking her and creating false complaints to child protective services and others, the courts seem to consider treating the abuser as if he is safe.

-Court officials who are responsible for the health and safety of children must understand that domestic violence is not caused by mental illness, substance abuse, anger issues or the actions of the victim.
+Court officials responsible for children’s health and safety must understand that domestic violence is not caused by mental illness, substance abuse, anger issues, or the victim’s actions.
 It is possible for an abuser to change, but it rarely happens out of the blue.
 It usually requires accountability and monitoring.
-At a minimum, an abuser who is changing his behavior would recognize he is solely responsible for the harm he has caused; he will be committed to never abuse anyone again; and will understand that if he ever abuses someone he will lose the relationship with his children.
+At a minimum, an abuser changing his behavior would recognize he is solely responsible for the harm he has caused; he will be committed to never abusing anyone again; and will understand that if he ever abuses someone, he will lose the relationship with his children.

 Children do benefit when they can have both parents in their lives.
 They will be harmed if they lose their relationship with their father.
 The problem is that the harm of having a relationship with an abuser is far greater than the harm of having no relationship.
 ACE tells us that living with the fear and stress abusers cause significantly shortens children’s lives and lead to a lifetime of health and social problems.
 It is a choice no judge with knowledge of ACE Research would make.
 The only reasonable solution is for the abuser to sincerely change his behavior.
 Pretending to change is just a continuation of his manipulation.